-- 1. Implement forest activities to comply with applicable legal requirements (Criterion 1.5); - 2.
-Understand the content, meaning and applicability of the eight ILO Core Labour Conventions (Criterion 2.1); - 3.
+- 1. Implementation of forest activities to comply with applicable legal requirements (Criterion 1.5); - 2.
+Worker's rights and obligations (Criterion 2.1); - 3.
 Recognize and report on instances of sexual harassment and gender discrimination (Criterion 2.2); - 4.
-Safely handle and dispose of hazardous substances to ensure that use does not pose health risks (Criterion 2.3); - 5.
-Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion 2.5); - 6.
-Exercise their right to refuse work that is believed to be unsafe to the individual or another worker: - 7.
-Identify where Indigenous Peoples have legal and customary rights related to management activities (Criterion 3.2); - 8.
-Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion 3.4); - Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and implement the necessary measures to protect them before the start of forest management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 10.
-Identify where local communities have legal rights related to management activities (Criterion 4.2); - 11.
-Carry out social, economic and environmental impact assessments and develop appropriate mitigation measures (Criterion 4.5); - 12.
-Implement activities related to the maintenance and/or enhancement of declared ecosystem services (Criterion 5.1); - 13.
-Handle, apply and store pesticides (Criterion 10.7); and - 14.
-Implement procedures for cleaning up spills of waste materials (Criterion 10.12).
+Safe handling and disposal of hazardous substances (Criterion 2.3); - 5.
+Health and safety requirements (Criterion 2.3); - 6.
+Identification of local communities and Indigenous Peoples rights related to management activities (Criterion 3.2, & 4.1) - 7.
+Identification of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and implementing the necessary measures to protect them before the start of forest management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 8.
+Implementation of appropriate mitigation measures to reduce social, economic and environmental impacts (Criterion 4.5); - 9.
+Safe handling, application and storing of pesticide (Criterion 10.7); and - 10.
+Implementation procedures for cleaning up spills of waste materials (Criterion 10.12).